 The largest species of eel found in European waters, growing up to three meters in length the Conger is relatively common around British shores living amongst rocks and hiding inside shipwrecks.
-It is rarely eaten and usually chucked back when caught by fishermen.
+Rarely taken home for eating, congers usually go back when caught by fishermen.

-Eels caught by UK boats for sport that are not returned are exported to the EU as we Brits are not fond of these slippery predators so commercially caught eels go to mainly the French and Spanish.
+Our European cousins seem to like these slippery predators so commercially caught eels go to mainly the French and Spanish.
 However, they make really good meals with their firm flesh and distinctive taste.
 This makes them particularly suitable for Portuguese Caldeira or French bouillabaisse style cooking.

 Strap congers, which are small immature eels, have been caught in increasing numbers over recent years.
 My sons and I regularly catch them on fishing trips from the south coast.